Arms Warrior DPS Easy Mode — The War Within (11.2.5)

 This section is intended for players who are new to the game or class, have no intentions of raiding Mythic difficulty or simply want a more straightforward way to play their specialization without being overwhelmed by the numerous priorities and active abilities that need to be taken into consideration for optimal play.

-The Basics of Arms Warrior
+The Basics of Arms Warrior in The War Within

+NOTE: This page does not include gameplay based on tier sets, but does assume you already have some basic familiarity with Arms talents and abilities.
 If you are completely new to Arms and need more information on the abilities available to you, you can check out our Spell Summary page.

-Basic Rotation for Arms Warrior
+Easy Mode Talents for Arms Warrior

 - Cast

-Avatar on cooldown whenever enemies will live long enough to benefit from the full duration.
+Avatar on cooldown whenever enemies will live long enough to benefit from the full duration. - Cast

-Thunderous Roar on cooldown during
+Thunderous Roar on cooldown. - Cast

-Sudden Death procs.
+Sudden Death procs. - Cast

 All builds focus on the same principle of resetting the cooldown of